Skip to content

 Wait for the results

-Analysis runs in the background and is asynchronous, so you do not have to watch it.
-It usually finishes within a few minutes.
+Analysis runs in the background, so you do not have to watch it.

 Check your allowance